kensanata/ggg/README.md

 O. [   ?: -> oliof@keybase.io    ] Testing Gnus Setup
 ```

 When you enter it, Gnus will ask you: `Decrypt (PGP) part? (y or n)`.
-If
-you answer correctly, you will see the email you sent.
-Maybe you'll have
+If you answer correctly, you will see the email you sent.
+Maybe you'll
-to provide your passphrase again.
-The only reason you can read this
+have to provide your passphrase again.
+The only reason you can read
-email is because it was encrypted both for the mail recipient (olio) and
+this email is because it was encrypted both for the mail recipient
-your own key (because of the `mml2015-signers` setting).
+(oliof) and your own key (because of the `mml2015-signers` setting).

 Here you go: